 Other examples of academic and artistic dishonesty include the submission of the same work for different classes without substantial revision and prior permission from the faculty, projects or assignments done collaboratively but not approved in advance by faculty as collaborative work, and misrepresentation of one’s approved accommodations.

 Whenever academic or artistic dishonesty is discovered or suspected, the following procedures are followed:

-The instructor consults with the Associate Director of Academic Services or the Dean of Studies about the particular situation.
+The instructor consults with the Assistant Dean for Academic Services or the Dean of Studies about the particular situation.

 The instructor normally then discusses the situation directly with the student.

 If the instructor is satisfied that the suspicion is unfounded, no further action is taken.

 If, after discussing the situation with the student, the instructor finds that plagiarism or another kind of dishonesty has occurred, the instructor again speaks with the Assistant Dean for Academic Services or the Dean of Studies.
 The faculty advisor will also be consulted.
 The Assistant Dean or Dean of Studies then determines the specific consequences for the student.
 The student will receive a letter outlining the offense and the consequence; the letter will be copied to the student’s faculty advisor and included in the student’s permanent file.
 Students normally fail courses in which they have committed any form of academic dishonesty.
 Students may not withdraw from a course to avoid failure as a result of academic dishonesty.